 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
 The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses.
-The hearing is not a review of all of the available evidence. - [7] The matter had been set down to be dealt with on the papers on the basis that there was sufficient evidence before the Board for it to make a decision on the allegation.
-The Respondent elected to be heard.
-He joined the hearing by way of teleconference.
-An interpreter was provided. - [8] The Respondent's verbal evidence reiterated that which was in his written response. - [9] The Respondent was engaged to carry out a re-clad and alteration of an existing dwelling under a building consent.
-The building work included restricted building work.
-The building work was commenced on or about 22 February 2016.
-It was stated as having come to an end in September 2017 but a record of work was drawn up by the Respondent indicating the restricted building work was competed as at October 2016. - [10] The Complainant alleged the Respondent did not provide a record of work to the owner for the restricted building work that had been completed despite requests from the Complainant (the owner) and the territorial authority. - The Respondent provided a response to the complaint by way of his legal representative.
-The representative submitted that it was a commercial dispute and that, as such, there were no grounds for discipline.
-The response noted that there was a payment dispute and that, contrary to the agreement between the parties, the Complainant had applied for a code compliance certificate herself.
-The agreement provided that it would be applied for by the Respondent's company.
+The hearing is not a review of all of the available evidence. - [7] The Respondent was a licensed building practitioner involved in a renovation of an existing dwelling.
+The building work was carried out under a building consent and included restricted building work. - [8] The building work started on or about 6 March 2015.
+It proceeded until a contractual dispute arose in August 2015.
+Discussions ensued between the Complainant and Selah Construction who contracted to complete the building work and for whom the Respondent worked. - [9] On 23 December 2015 an agreement was reached to resolve the dispute.
+The agreement provided for remedial work that needed to be carried out.
+The Respondent maintained that the remedial work included restricted building work in that items noted in a final inspection of 18 February 2016 had to be completed. - [10] The remedial work was carried out by other contractors.
+Selah were aware that this would occur having been advised by the Complainant.
+Further email correspondence from Selah on 15 February 2016 included a request for those other contractors to apply silicone. - [11] On 19 March 2016 the Respondent sent an email to the Complainant noting the Complainant had sought a code compliance certificate.
+He stated: